The ‘Thylacosmilus atrox’ lived 3 million years ago

 Read more: Ming dynasty double wall tomb discovered in central China

-With no space available for the eye sockets in the usual carnivore position in the front of their face, there was no chance that the brain of the saber-toothed marsupial would integrate 3D images, since the visual fields captured by its eyes couldn’t overlap enough.
-This situation made specialists question how a carnivore like ‘Thylacosmilus atrox’ maintained a diet, which is believed to have consisted of 70% meat, if it could not see in 3D.
+With no space available for the eye sockets in the usual carnivore position in the front of their face, there was no chance that the brain of the saber-toothed marsupial would integrate 3D images, since the visual fields captured by its eyes mightn’t overlap enough.
+This situation made specialists question how a carnivore like ‘Thylacosmilus atrox’ maintained a diet, which is believed to have consisted of 70% meat, if it might not see in 3D.

 Discovering the truth of his vision

-After examining the orbital regions of several fossil and modern mammals, using CT scans and 3D virtual reconstructions, it was determined that he could compensate for the unusual position of his eyes by turning their orbits outward and oriented nearly vertically to achieve a 70-degree visual overlap. similar to that of a cat (65 degrees).
+After examining the orbital regions of several fossil and modern mammals, using CT scans and 3D virtual reconstructions, it was determined that he might compensate for the unusual position of his eyes by turning their orbits outward and oriented nearly vertically to achieve a 70-degree visual overlap. similar to that of a cat (65 degrees).

 Read more: A hiker discovers an ancient Roman coin that reveals a possible sanctuary in Switzerland